 Hosts in certificate requests do not need to be registered in DNS or publicly reachable via the Internet.

+User Email Addresses

+User email addresses must use domains that appear on the list of domains OSG has registered with DigiCert.

 Private Key Generation [RPS 6.1.2]

 All creations and deletions of private keys shall be logged in such a manner that they can be tied together.